THE COMPASSION CRISIS

 Fellows attend two four-day residential retreats during the Fellowship.

-The first retreat is October 20-24, 2021, emphasizing community building, contemplative practice, guided group learning and discussion, lectures, and individual meetings with mentors and core faculty.
+The first retreat is typically in October, emphasizing community building, contemplative practice, guided group learning and discussion, lectures, and individual meetings with mentors and core faculty.

-The fellowship culminates with a closing retreat, July 6-10, 2022, that focuses on integration of the twelve-month training, celebrating capstone projects, and exploring how the cohort will continue to collaborate and support one another post-fellowship.
+The fellowship culminates with a closing retreat that focuses on integration of the twelve-month training, celebrating capstone projects, and exploring how the cohort will continue to collaborate and support one another post-fellowship.